NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_e.md

     ```

-6. Run Kuwaiba and open your browser
+6. Run Kuwaiba and open your browser:

     ``` bash
         https://localhost:8443/kuwaiba/